-Salt glazing is a technique that's constantly evolving and being developed, despite being centuries old.
-Potters love its unpredictable, unique and beautiful results.
+Salt glazing is a technique that's continually evolving and being developed, despite being centuries old.
+Potters love its unpredictable, unique, and beautiful results.

 What Is Soda Glazing?

 Soda glazing came much later than salt glazing, although still uses the same technique of adding soda into the kiln at the optimum temperature.
-The difference is not in its usage or its technique but in its properties, as soda is less toxic than salt.
-Both salt and soda firing create sodium vapor, but sodium carbonates don’t contain chloride and are therefore less toxic.
+The difference is not in its usage or its technique but in its properties, as soda is less hazardous than salt.
+Both salt and soda firing create sodium vapor, but sodium carbonates don’t contain chloride.

 How to Do a Salt or Soda Firing

-Essentially salt glazing is salt thrown into a wood fired kiln at the rough temperature the silica starts melting; this should be around 1300 C (2372 F).
-Note that wares should be bisque fired first before you start the salt glazing process.
+Essentially salt glazing is salt thrown into a wood-fired kiln at the rough temperature the silica starts melting; this should be around 2372 F/1300 C. Note that wares should be bisque fired first before you start the salt glazing process.

 The amount of salt you add is very dependent on the effect you want to achieve, but to get the "orange peel" look, which often characterizes salt firing, you’ll need to add roughly "a pound of salt per cubic foot of kiln volume."